 Meet Alia Middleton

-Dr. Alia Middleton is a Lecturer in Politics at the University of Surrey.
+Dr. Alia Middleton is a Senior Lecturer in Politics at the University of Surrey.
 She has expertise in political participation, including interest group professionalization and policy engagement in European politics.

 Photo: the University of Surrey